aws/s2n-tls/docs/USAGE-GUIDE.md

 that is set.
 If the data and length members of the **s2n_tls_extension** parameter are set to NULL, no new data is set in the **s2n_config** object, effectively clearing existing data.

+`s2n_tls_extension` is defined as:

+    typedef enum { S2N_EXTENSION_OCSP_STAPLING = 5,
+                   S2N_EXTENSION_CERTIFICATE_TRANSPARENCY = 18 } s2n_tls_extension_type;
+    typedef struct {
+      s2n_tls_extension_type type;
+      uint8_t *data;
+      uint32_t length;
+    } s2n_tls_extension;

+At this time the following extensions are supported:

+`S2N_EXTENSION_OCSP_STAPLING` - If a client requests the OCSP status of the server certificate, this is the response used in the CertificateStatus handshake message.

+`S2N_EXTENSION_CERTIFICATE_TRANSPARENCY` - If a client supports receiving SCTs via the TLS extension (section 3.3.1 of RFC6962) this data is returned within the extension response during the handshake.
+The format of this data is the SignedCertificateTimestampList structure defined in that document.
+See http://www.certificate-transparency.org/ for more information about Certificate Transparency.

 ### s2n\_config\_set\_nanoseconds\_since\_epoch\_callback